26 Types of Moths in Washington State

 The adults have a wingspan of 3-4 inches and have a gray-brown body with a large yellow-brown area on their forewings.

-These types of Moths in Washington State are active during the day and can be found in open grasslands, wooded areas, and gardens.
+These Moths in Washington State are active during the day and can be found in open grasslands, wooded areas, and gardens.

 They feed on various plant species, including grasses, sedges, and flowering plants.

-The caterpillars of this species have dark brown head capsules and reddish-brown bodies covered in white hairs.
-They feed primarily on wild strawberries but also other vegetation types.
+This species’ caterpillars have dark brown head capsules and reddish-brown bodies covered in white hairs.
+They feed primarily on wild strawberries but also on other vegetation types.

-These types of Moths in Washington State lay their eggs in late summer or early autumn, and the larvae hatch in late spring.
+These Moths in Washington State lay their eggs in late summer or early autumn, and the larvae hatch in late spring.

 The larvae live underground and feed until they are ready to pupate.
 Pupation occurs during the summer, and adults emerge in the fall.